 We hire based on qualifications, yes, but also on grit, passion, and dedication.
 We hire problem solvers, people who want to be challenged, who want to learn and grow, curious innovators who work with integrity and most importantly enjoy what they do.
 As a company, we are constantly seeking to expand our talent pool across all areas including gender, race, background, interests, opinions - especially since our gender diversity is (at present) lacking.

-The Upside investment ecosystem itself is designed to avoid biases, and rank users on skill alone, as all users are anonymised.
+The Upside investment ecosystem itself is designed to avoid biases, and rank users on skill alone.
 This creates a new kind of competition, one built outside of the sexism that may still exist in workplaces and offices.

 In the words of Sheryl Sandberg, “No industry or country can reach its full potential until women reach their full potential.
 This is especially true of science and technology, where women with a surplus of talent still face a deficit of opportunity”.